Cello project 2007 (last update 26.1.2008) -

 The peg box and volutes carved....

-The volutes & flutings are finished
+The volutes & flutings are finished and now the back is carved.

 Cutting the purfling channel